Mr. Darcy: Character

-Mr. Darcy is a wealthy young gentleman with an income exceeding £10,000 a year (equivalent to over £800,000 a year in relative income).
+Mr. Darcy is a wealthy, tall, and handsome young gentleman with an income exceeding £10,000 a year (equivalent to over £800,000 a year in relative income).
 The Darcy family have long owned Pemberley, a large estate in Derbyshire, England.
-As the head of the family and single, Mr Darcy is a highly attractive marital prospect; but is widely expected to marry his first cousin, Anne de Bourgh who has inherited the similarly wealthy estate of Rosings Park in Kent.
-He is however, also being pursued by Caroline Bingley, the sister of his close friend.
+As the head of the family and single, Mr Darcy is a highly attractive marital prospect; but is widely expected to marry his first cousin, Anne de Bourgh.
+He is also being pursued by Caroline Bingley, the sister of his close friend, Charles Bingley.

 Darcy first meets Elizabeth Bennet at a ball, where he makes rather demeaning remarks about her while she is within earshot.
-Gradually he becomes attracted to her and later attempts to court her while simultaneously struggling against his continued feelings of superiority.
-Darcy disapproves when his friend Bingley develops a serious attachment to Elizabeth's elder sister Jane, and persuades Bingley that Jane does not return his feelings (which Darcy honestly but inaccurately believes).
-He later explains this seeming hypocrisy by asserting, "I was kinder to [Bingley] than to myself".
-Although Darcy doesn't realise it, Elizabeth has come to dislike him immensely due to Mr. Wickham's tale of how Darcy mistreated him and Elizabeth's later discovery of Darcy's interference in Bingley and Jane's budding relationship, along with Elizabeth's previous observations of Darcy's arrogance, conceit, and selfish disdain of the feelings of others.
+As Mr. Bingley becomes interested in Elizabeth's sister Jane, Darcy continues to interact with Elizabeth and feels drawn to her despite their differences and banter, and is unaware of her confused perception of him.
+Mr. Wickham, Darcy's childhood friend and now enemy, influences Elizabeth against Darcy by accusing him of betrayal.
+Darcy and Elizabeth's relationship builds until Darcy declares his love for her and proposes marriage.

-Eventually, Mr. Darcy declares his love for Elizabeth and asks for her hand; but in the very course of proposing, he reminds her of the large gap in their social status.
+Eventually, Mr. Darcy declares his love for Elizabeth and asks for her hand; but in the very course of proposing, he reminds her of the large gap in their social status, insults her family, and is unaware of her negative image of him.
 Elizabeth is offended and vehemently refuses him, expressing her reasons for disliking him, including her knowledge of his interference with Jane and Bingley and the account she received from Mr. Wickham of Darcy's alleged unfair treatment toward him.
 Insulted by Darcy's arrogant retorts, Elizabeth says that the rudeness in his proposal prevented her from feeling concerns for him she "might have felt had you behaved in a more gentlemanlike manner".
 Darcy departs in anger and mortification; the next morning, he writes and hand delivers a letter to Elizabeth in which he defends his wounded honour, reveals the motives for his interference in Jane and Bingley's relationship, and gives a full account of his dealings with Wickham, who had attempted to seduce and elope with Darcy's younger sister, Georgiana, the previous summer.